Mediterranean diet tested as lupus aid for kids

 Summary

-This study looks at whether a Mediterranean diet can improve gut health, reduce disease activity, and boost nutrition in children with lupus.
-About 60 children with lupus and their healthy family members will take part.
-For 12 weeks, some children will get personalized nutrition advice to eat more fruits, vegetables, and healthy fats while cutting processed foods.
-Researchers will check stool samples, body measurements, and disease activity to see if the diet helps.
+This study tests whether a Mediterranean diet can improve gut bacteria, reduce disease activity, and boost nutrition in children with systemic lupus erythematosus (SLE).
+Sixty children with SLE and their healthy family members will take part.
+Participants will receive personalized nutrition counseling and be followed for 12 weeks.

 Get updates